 The other thing that would come up from time to time is accidental touches.
 This would mainly happen if my kids had on a long-sleeved shirt.
 The Amazon Glow would sometimes think that the end of their sleeve was meant to be read as a touch, and this would cause false input on the screen.
 This could be solved by pulling the sleeve up, but something to consider.

 Another thing to remember is that the Amazon Glow is projecting a 19.2-inch image, which means it takes up a lot of table space.
 I don't know many people with an area large enough to be dedicated to leaving the device always set up.
-Plus, at $250 to $300, the Amazon Glow may not be something you want to leave available to be messed with at the whim of a young child by leaving it out all the time.
+Plus, at $300, the Amazon Glow may not be something you want to leave available to be messed with at the whim of a young child by leaving it out all the time.

 While it didn't bother my kids much, the object scanning accuracy was very much a feature that works sometimes.
 I don't mean that sometimes it flat-out doesn't work.
 I mean that some objects would end up looking like a weird blob rather than even remotely resembling what my kids were trying to scan.
 We noticed that darker items would more often scan poorly, so for best results, use basic objects that are lighter colored.

 The other thing that didn't make much sense when I began setting up the Amazon Glow was that the Glow app isn't available on the Amazon Fire App Store — what?!
 Ok, there is an exception to that rule and it is available only on the 2021 Fire HD 10 tablet.
 When asked if I had a tablet to use with the Amazon Glow, I responded yes because I have a couple of Fire tablets.
-Though not a complete deal-breaker for some, because iPads are extremely popular and there are some excellent Android tablets, I found it very odd that Amazon doesn't offer the companion app for the Glow on its all of its tablets.
+Though not a complete deal-breaker for some, because iPads are extremely popular and there are some excellent Android tablets, I found it very odd that Amazon doesn't offer the companion app for the Glow on all of its tablets.

 Amazon Glow: Competition

 A device that projects a large interactive display, with a lot of age-appropriate content, offers two-way video chat and great parental controls — yeah, there aren't really other options out there.
 The Amazon Glow is a unique device attempting to create an entirely new category.
-However, there is at least one viable option to pick from, and it's from an unlikely source — Facebook.
+However, there is at least one viable option to pick from, and it's from an unlikely source: Facebook.

 If you haven't heard of it, the Facebook Portal devices offer easy-to-use video calling in a variety of form factors.
 While these products don't offer the same library of content, parental controls, or interactivity, they have excellent video calling functionality that incorporates some apps to connect kids and loved ones.

 The Story Time app brings books to life with fun animations, AR, and music that adds a dimension to reading from afar.
-There's also Watch Together that lets kids watch movies, videos, and shows in real-time with others while on video calls.
+There's also Watch Together, which lets kids watch movies, videos, and shows in real-time with others while on video calls.
 Facebook has even added a fun Harry Potter and the Cursed Child Curtain Call experience to the Portal.
 The Amazon Glow has a lot more to offer in many ways, though the Facebook Portal can be had for a lot less money and without an invitation.